 Appointments & Location

-To make an appointment with one of our gynecologic oncologists, please call 330.489.1278.
+To make an appointment with Radiation Therapy, please call 330.489.1278.
 Our radiation therapy offices are located at Mercy Hospital's Cancer Center:

 1320 Mercy Drive NW